 Below: One of the mature trees in the Eloise Butler Wildflower Garden, woodland garden.
 This specimen is a member of a grove of such trees.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Notes: Kentucky Coffeetree first made it's appearance in the Garden in May 1909 when Eloise Butler planted some selections received from the Park Board.
 Martha Crone planted 36 small ones in 1934 that had been acquired the previous fall and heeled in for the winter.
+Additional plants came in 1949.
 A number of these still are growing in the Woodland Garden in the vicinity of Guidebook Station 10 and also along Violet Way.
 It is native to Minnesota in some south central counties and several counties in the SE near the Mississippi River.
 In North America it is found from the central plains states eastward, absent in NH, FL, VT and LA.
 In Canada it is only known in Ontario.
 In all places, wild populations in modern times are extremely rare.

 Rarity: Wild populations were not found in Hennepin County where the Garden is located but it has been extensively planted in private and public landscapes.
 In the wild today in Minnesota it's habitat is becoming critical and the plant is now listed on the Minnesota DNR "Special Concern" list.